 Delta 8 THC is federally legal, but not legal in Iowa.
 Derived from industrial hemp, Delta 8 THC has been legalized at the federal level with the passage of the 2018 US Farm Bill.
 However, this law does not apply to all states and each state may have its own laws that determine whether or not it can be sold within their borders.

 In Iowa, for example, Delta 8 is illegal due to their current legislation.
+However other psychoactive cannabinoids such as Delta 9 THC is legal, as long as it meets the legal limits.
+This contradictory legislation essentially allows an adult residing in the state to buy Delta-9 products while the state is prohibiting the same adult from buying Delta 8 products online.
 This article will discuss what you need to know about Delta 8 in Iowa where it's currently outlawed.

 No, Delta 8 THC is not legal in the State of Iowa.

 In Iowa, Delta 8 is not allowed.
 Federal hemp law comes from the 2018 Farm Bill which was signed into law by the president.
 In effect, this opened up hemp production across the nation with the .3% limitation being that of the delta-9 tetrahydrocannabinol concentration (Delta-9 THC) as measured on a dry weight basis.
 State lawmakers took this a step further by broadening the meaning of tetrahydrocannabinols to include Delta-8 THC.

 The production of hemp yields hemp-derived Delta-8 THC which is technically a cannabinoid protected by the 2018 Farm Bill.
 Due to the pharmacological activity of this hemp-derived cannabinoid, state lawmakers aren't eager to amend their state laws anytime soon as Iowa is one of the few states where Delta-8 THC is illegal.